Co-Equal Leader: The Role of the Chief Justice of the United States

 • Would you want to be Chief Justice of the United States?
 Explain.

-1. If time allows, students should work individually, or in partners, to research one of the 17 Chief Justices.
-Students could use their research to compose mini-biographies or organize key information in a trading card.
-During their research, students should take note of how the role and responsibilities of the Chief Justice have changed over time.
+Research one of the 17 Chief Justices.
+Use your research to compose a mini-biography or organize key information in a trading card.
+Take note of how the role and responsibilities of the Chief Justice have changed over time.

 Sources